DandelionSprout/adfilt/Wiki/General-info.md

 Last updated: 10th of July 2019

 • [The lists' homepage on the code storage site GitHub](https://github.com/DandelionSprout/adfilt) <br>
 • [The licence for my lists](https://github.com/DandelionSprout/adfilt/blob/master/LICENSE.md).
-It is specifically crafted to be able to include content from others' filterlists, while trying to be as unoffensive to the list maintainers as possible.
+It is specifically crafted to be able to include content from others' filterlists, while trying to be as unoffensive to the list maintainers as possible.<br>
 • [Donation methods](https://sproutsluckycorner.wordpress.com/2017/11/14/my-work-and-contact-resume/#donations) <br>
 • Feedback from users, through a user survey on [Google Forms](https://goo.gl/forms/nSzVy6NKXpfWWEqk1).
 All repliers are anonymous by default; if you wish to get direct replies on your survey answers, you'd have to write an E-mail address into one of the "Other" fields. <br>
 • The lists' combined systems for [issue tracking](https://github.com/DandelionSprout/adfilt/issues) and [pull requests](https://github.com/DandelionSprout/adfilt/pulls) (Translations for non-geeks: Situation reports and code addition suggestions). <br>